 By inequality \eqref{sequence approximation} we have $(\gamma(n)|x)_{p} \doteq_{8\delta} (\omega|x)_{p}$ for $n \in \N$ sufficiently large.
 Since $p = \gamma(0)$ we have

 Then

 Since the right side converges to $b_{\gamma}(x)$ as $n \rightarrow \infty$, the result follows. \end{proof}

-In this paper, for a point $\omega \in \p^{g} X$ in the geodesic boundary we define a \emph{Busemann function based at $\omega$} to be any Busemann function $b_{\gamma}$ associated to a geodesic ray $\gamma \in \omega$.
-Thus $b_{\gamma}$ is a Busemann function in the sense of \cite[Chapter 3]{BS07} as well, provided that we use a cutoff of $b \doteq_{24\delta} b_{\omega,p} + c$ instead of the $8\delta$-cutoff used there.
+We recall our definition of a Busemann function from \eqref{extension busemann definition}: a Busemann function $b \in \mathcal{B}(X)$ is any function $b: X \rightarrow \R$ such that $b = b_{\gamma}+s$ for some geodesic ray $\gamma$ in $X$ and some $s \in \R$.
+For such a Busemann function $b$ we let $\omega = \omega_{b} = [\gamma]$ denote its basepoint in $\p X$.
+Then by Lemma \ref{equivalence busemann} $b$ is a Busemann function based at $\omega$ in the sense of \cite[Chapter 3]{BS07} as well, provided that we use a cutoff of $b \doteq_{24\delta} b_{\omega,p} + s$ instead of the $8\delta$-cutoff used there.
 This only has the effect of further multiplying constants by 3 in the claims of that chapter.
 An easy consequence of Lemma \ref{equivalence busemann} is the following.